A-l-Mahi/A-l-Mahi.github.io/_pages/about.md

 Welcome to my personal page.

-I am a Data Analyst and MSc student at Abubakar Tafawa Balewa University.
-I am current developing my research interest, for now it is model generalization (too broad).
+I am an independent ML researcher and a second-year MSc student at Abubakar Tafawa Balewa University.
+I completed my degree in Computer Science at Al-Qalam University Katsina in 2023.
+My research interests span the field of representation learning, where I am particularly intrigued by how machine learning models can learn meaningful representations.
+This has led me to explore areas like causal representation learning, transfer learning, and reinforcement learning.

-I am looking for opportunities in ML Research to my career as an ML researcher.
+I am currently seeking research internship opportunities!